5 Reasons For Ongoing Symptoms On A Gluten-Free Diet

 - Histamine Intolerance– Headaches and rashes are common symptoms of histamine intolerance-an issue seen in people with digestive problems.
 A low histamine diet can be helpful.

-- FODMAP Intolerance: Another important cause of ongoing symptoms is FODMAP intolerance.
+- FODMAP Intolerance: Another vital cause of ongoing symptoms is FODMAP intolerance.
 This is common in people with celiac disease and is blamed for most gluten sensitivity cases.
-FODMAP intolerance creates symptoms such as bloating, gas, and diarrhea even after gluten is eliminated.
+FODMAP intolerance creates symptoms such as bloating, gas, and diarrhea even after eliminating gluten.
 This is because many other foods beyond wheat contain FODMAP sugars.
 Information on the Low FODMAP diet is here.
-Talk to your doctor further about how to diagnose and treat other food sensitivities.
+Talk to your doctor further about diagnosing and treating other food sensitivities.

-- Sucrose Intolerance: Sucrose, aka common white table sugar, causes diarrhea, gas, and bloating.
-It used to be considered rare, but new research shows it is more common than previously thought, especially in people with underlying digestive problems.
+- Sucrose Intolerance: Sucrose, aka ordinary white table sugar, causes diarrhea, gas, and bloating.
+It was considered rare, but new research shows it is more common than previously thought, especially in people with underlying digestive problems.

 5. Small Intestinal Bacterial Overgrowth (SIBO)